 How to Prevent Shin Splints!

 Prevention, rather than cure, should always be your first aim.
-I was very surprised when researching this topic at the number of articles that totally neglected any mention of preventative measures.
+I was amazed when researching this topic at the number of articles that neglected any mention of preventative measures.
 They all talked of treatment and cure, but only one out of twenty took the time to address the issue of prevention in any detail.
-Even before any sign of shin soreness appears there are a number of simple preventative measures that can be easily implemented.
-Since about half of all lower leg problems are caused by biomechanics inefficiencies, it makes sense to get the right advice on footwear.
+Even before any sign of shin soreness appears several simple preventative measures can be easily implemented.
+Since about half of all lower leg problems are caused by biomechanics inefficiencies, it makes sense to get the right footwear advice.
 Your feet are the one area you should not "skimp" on.
-The best advice I can give you concerning footwear is to go and see a qualified podiatrist for a complete foot-strike, or gait analysis.
-They will be able to tell you if there are any concerns regarding the way your foot-strike or gait is functioning.
+The best advice I can give you concerning footwear is to see a qualified podiatrist for a complete foot-strike, or gait analysis.
+They will tell you if there are any concerns regarding the way your foot-strike or gait is functioning.

-After your foot-strike has been analysed, have your podiatrist, or competent sports footwear sales person recommend a number of shoes that suit your requirements.
+After your foot-strike has been analysed, have your podiatrist, or competent sports footwear sales person recommend several shoes that suit your requirements.
 Good quality footwear will go a long way in helping to prevent many lower leg problems.
 Apart from good footwear, what else can you do?
-I believe the following three preventative measures are not only very effective but crucial.
+I believe the following three preventative measures are not only very useful but crucial.

-Secondly, flexible muscles are extremely important in the prevention of lower leg injuries.
-When muscles and tendons are flexible and supple, they are able to move and perform without being overstretched.
-If however, your muscles and tendons are tight and stiff, it is quite easy for those muscles and tendons to be pushed beyond their natural range of movement.
-To keep your muscles and tendons flexible and supple, it is important to undertake a structured stretching routine.
+Secondly, flexible muscles are essential in the prevention of lower leg injuries.
+When muscles and tendons are flexible and supple, they can move and perform without being overstretched.
+If however, your muscles and tendons are tight and stiff, it is relatively easy for those muscles and tendons to be pushed beyond their natural range of movement.
+To keep your muscles and tendons flexible and supple, it is crucial to undertake a structured stretching routine.

-And thirdly, strengthening and conditioning the muscles of the lower leg will also help to prevent shin splints.
-There are a number of specific strengthening exercises you can do for these muscles, but instead of me going into the details here, I have simply found another website that has already done all the hard work.
-It explains a number of exercises you can do for preventing shin splints.
+Third, strengthening and conditioning the lower leg muscles will also help prevent shin splints.
+There are several specific strengthening exercises you can do for these muscles, but instead of going into the details here, I have found another website that has already done all the hard work.
+It explains several exercises you can do for preventing shin splints.

 How to Treat Shin Splints!

 Firstly, be sure to remove the cause of the problem.
-Whether it is a biomechanical problem or an overload problem, make sure steps are taken to remove the cause.
-The basic treatment for shin splints is no different to most other soft tissue injuries.
+Whether it is a biomechanical problem or an overload problem, make sure steps are taken to remove the reason.
+The primary treatment for shin splints is no different to most other soft tissue injuries.
 Immediately following the onset of any shin pain, the R.I.C.E.R. regime should be applied.
 This involves Rest, Ice, Compression, Elevation, and Referral to an appropriate professional for an accurate diagnosis.
-It is critical that the R.I.C.E.R. regime is implemented for at least the first 48 to 72 hours.
-Doing this will give you the best possible chance of a complete and full recovery.
-The next phase of treatment (after the first 48 to 72 hours) involves a number of physiotherapy techniques.
+The R.I.C.E.R. regime must be implemented for at least the first 48 to 72 hours.
+Doing this will give you the best possible chance of a full recovery.
+The next phase of treatment (after the first 48 to 72 hours) involves several physiotherapy techniques.
 The application of heat and massage is one of the most effective treatments for speeding up the healing process of the muscles and tendons.

 I have found both from personal experience and from working with many clients, that this form of treatment is the most effective.
 The application of heat and deep tissue massage on the affected area seems to bring the best results.
 If you suffer from shin splints, be sure to spend at least a few minutes massaging the affected area both before and after you exercise.

-Once most of the pain has been reduced, it is time to move onto the rehabilitation phase of your treatment.
-The main aims of this phase it to regain the strength, power, endurance and flexibility of the muscle and tendons that have been injured.
+Once most of the pain has been reduced, it is time to move onto your treatment's rehabilitation phase.
+This phase aims to regain the strength, power, endurance, flexibility of the muscle and tendons that have been injured.